jpolete/springboard/README.md

 # Kit Files

 A note about .kit files… I use [Codekit](https://incident57.com/codekit/) to process frontend assets.
 Codekit supports ".kit" files—HTML files with special comments to support variables and includes.
-It’s a quick and simple way to handle page templating and enables me to design in the browser.
+It’s a quick and simple way to handle page templating and enables a design-in-the-browser workflow.
 [Learn more here](https://incident57.com/codekit/help.html#kit)

 # To-do